-Medical Insurance Australia has entered into an agreement with the Australian Government to administer the scheme on the Commonwealth's behalf b) The nature of the PSS
+Medical Insurance Australia has entered into an agreement with the Australian Government to administer the scheme on the Commonwealth's behalf.

 The following information about the PSS will assist you to make an informed decision regarding your eligibility to participate in the scheme and how participation may impact upon your practice and insurance arrangements.